 This has been one of the key features of AFF.
 We have trained hundred of professionals in service agencies to recognize and respond to incidents of human trafficking.
 We also assist service agencies and organizations in adding human trafficking awareness to existing screening and intake process.

 You can request a speaker for your organization on the following topics:

 - Learning to See: Recognizing and Responding to Victims of Human Trafficking

 - Good Neighbors: Outreach into our Immigrant Communities

 - HT Awareness for the Health Care Providers

 To request a speaker or awareness training please email firstname.lastname@example.org

 When we founded AFF we partnered with researchers with the UNC Chapel Hill School of Social Work to gauge the preparedness of county agencies to recognize and respond to human trafficking.
-Preliminary findings will be shared summer of 2017 and final results are planned for summer of 2018.
+Preliminary findings were shared summer of 2017 and final results are planned for summer of 2018.